Glossary of Woodworking Machinery and Their Uses

 The refrigeration industry use them to create cold storage insulation panels for fridges.

-Composite presses
+Composite press

 Laminating press: